Jalapeno and Peppadew Cornbread

 1 cup grated sharp cheddar cheese

-Continue to gently fold in the cheese and peppers.
+Continue to gently fold in the creamed corn, cheese, and peppers.

 Bake for 30 minutes until the test skewer comes out clean.